omocchin/mopos-api/README.md

 # README

-The backend for a POS System called "mipos".
+The backend for a POS System called "mipos".<br>
-This is a SaaS web application that will have a capability of a POS System, shift management, and employee pay management.
+This is a SaaS web application that will have a capability of a POS System, shift management, and employee pay management.<br>
 Still in progress of building the backend of the web application.

 Steps of installation